OrchardCMS/OrchardCore/src/docs/guides/gulp-pipeline/README.md

 The client-side asset pipeline requires Node.js to be installed.
 If you are using Visual Studio 2015 or later, Node.js is typically already installed as part of Visual Studio.
 If you are not using Visual Studio, or if you selected not to include Node.js when installing Visual Studio, you will need to install Node.js manually from https://nodejs.org.

 Next you will need to use NPM to install all the packages the client-side asset pipeline needs, including Gulp itself.
-Using the command line, navigate to the Orchard solution folder and execute the command `npm install`, which will install all dependencies referenced in the `Package.json`file.
+Using the command line, navigate to the Orchard Core solution folder and execute the command `npm install`, which will install all dependencies referenced in the `Package.json`file.
 In Visual Studio 2015 or later, you can instead simply open the `Package.json` file and save it without making any changes - this will trigger an automatic `npm install` behind the scenes.

 ## Executing tasks